What is the Curly Girl Method?

 Refreshing your 2nd and 3rd-day curls with the Curly Girl Method is pretty much the same as refreshing your curls any other time.
 The difference is that you’ll be using silicone-free products.

 Silicone not only coats the hair, but it must also be removed with shampoos that have sulfates.
-Because the Curly Girl Method doesn’t use products that contain sulfates or silicone, the damaging silicone and sulfate cycle is broken.
+Because the CG Method doesn’t use products that contain sulfates or silicone, the damaging silicone and sulfate cycle is broken.

 This leaves your hair in a natural state.
 To refresh your curls, lightly spritz them with a silicone-free conditioner and water and oil mixture.